Men of the North: Plot

-Louis (Roland), a charming French-Canadian, is accused of stealing gold from a mine by Mountie Sergeant Mooney (Elliot) after getting a tip from Louis' girl friend, Woolie-Woolie (Quartero), who correctly suspects he has fallen in love with Nedra (Leonard), the mine owner's daughter.
+Louis, a charming French-Canadian, is accused of stealing gold from a mine by Mountie Sergeant Mooney after getting a tip from Louis' girl friend, Woolie-Woolie, who correctly suspects he has fallen in love with Nedra, the mine owner's daughter.
 Louis has to work hard to prove his innocence, even to the point of saving other characters' lives in a series of incidents.